utopia-foss/utopia/doc/usage/eval/plotting.rst

 """""""""""
 If you really want to do everything by yourself, you can also disable the plot helper framework by passing ``use_helper=False`` to the decorator.
 The ``hlpr`` argument is then **not** passed to the plot function.

-There is an even more basic version of doing this, leaving out the :py:func:`~utopya.plotting.is_plot_func` decorator:
+There is an even more basic version of doing this, leaving out the :py:func:`~dantro.plot.utils.plot_func.is_plot_func` decorator:

 .. code-block:: python